aungkyaw777dev/hr-system-react/README.md

 This is a group project for Human Resource System.

-- Human Resource System front-end to record employee attendance, check-in, check-out and backlog.
+- Human Resource System front-end to record employee attendance, check-in, check-out, backlog and payroll.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>